 the Studio’s website.
 Essays published on-line include an account of educating “in situ” in Orvieto in Cardus’s Commentary e-journal, and essays for the European ArtWay on the contemporary architect Richard Meier’s Jubilee Church near Rome and on the new interest in the tradition of ekphrasis, or writing poetry about artworks.
 Several of the papers presented at the conference entitled Eucharist and Eschatology: Art and Theology in the Orvieto Duomo were published with Dr. Skillen’s assistance by the Seminary of Central Italy in the volume Spazi e Immagini dell'Eucaristia: Il Caso di Orvieto (2007).
 A new book for the classical-Christian academy movement on the relation of Rhetoric and Architecture in classical tradition is in the editing process for publication with the Classical Academic Press.

 Dr. Skillen received his Ph.D.
 (1982) from Duke University, concentrating in medieval and Renaissance literature.
-A graduate of Gordon College, Skillen joined the English department of his alma mater in 1983 as the specialist in medieval, Renaissance and 17th Century literature.
-After leading a number of Summer Seminars in Italy, Dr. Skillen collaborated with his colleagues in the Art department to create the arts-oriented program in Orvieto, Italy, now in its 20th year.
+Skillen joined the English department of Gordon College in 1983 as the specialist in medieval, Renaissance and 17th Century literature.
+After leading a number of Summer Seminars in Italy, Dr. Skillen collaborated with his colleagues in the Art department to create the arts-oriented program in Orvieto, Italy, now in its 21st year.
 Dr. Skillen directed the Gordon IN Orvieto program from 1998 to 2008.
-The program has hosted 700 students from over 25 institutions, and was featured in a volume of Best Practices in Christian study abroad programs entitled Transformations on the Edge of the World (Abilene Christian University Press, 2010).
+The program has hosted over 700 students from twenty Christian liberal arts colleges and universities, and was featured in a volume of Best Practices in Christian study abroad programs entitled Transformations on the Edge of the World (Abilene Christian University Press, 2010).